 Your deal is now firm, all conditions have been removed and you’d like to plan your next steps.
 Between the deal going firm and closing, there is a number of things you shouldn’t do to avoid complications.

-The lender has given you a commitment to finance your purchase based on your financial situation at the time of the purchase.
+The lender has given you the commitment to finance your purchase based on your financial situation at the time of the purchase.
 If the lender finds out you leased a brand new car, took out a major loan or changed jobs they pull their financing.

 2) Choose a lawyer